zanderson3j/dark_arts/README.md

 Apple iOS is proprietary and only on Apple devices.
 It fully integrates with Apple software/services.
 Microsoft Windows phone is also proprietary and fully integrates with Microsoft software/services.
 Google Android was acquired by Google in 2007 and is free and open source...for the most part.
 It is customized by different carriers which can lead to buggy versions.
 Ubuntu Touch and Firefox OS are a few mobile operating systems I didn't know about that looked interesting.
+I'm not sure how prominent they are today.

 Android is a much more open environment which seems like it could open itself up to more exploits; however, both iOS and Android run in a sandbox which seems more secure.
 That being said, a common theme in this course has been that there is a way around pretty much everything.